Email & Password

 When it comes to hair transplants more and more people are interested in and having Unshaven FUE (U-FUE) Hair Transplants.

 2013 has seen a sharp rise in enquiries across the industry as information pours into forums, press articles and treatment review sites and as feedback grows.
 Billed in the press as ‘Undetectable’ Hair Transplants, reports of men hiding treatments from their partners have surfaced, adding to the interest in the specialised procedure.

 U-FUE Hair Transplants offer a viable and discrete hair loss and hair restoration treatment for men and women who like to wear their hair long.
-While they may not be suitable for everyone and remain for the moment a fairly niche procedure, interest is booming in 2013 and the numbers of procedures performed is increasing too.
+While they may not be suitable for everyone and remain for the moment a fair niche procedure, interest is booming in 2013 and the number of procedures performed is increasing too.

 What is a U-FUE Hair Transplant?